Achyuth-desai/ShopoingCart/README.md

 ```
 $ pip install flask
 ```
 **NOTE** : If you are running a different version of python, use the same version in the command line.
 Eg :
 *For python version 3.0 and above :
 ```
 $ pip3 install flask
 ```
 ## Installation
-1.Download the files as a zip and extract the files in your PC.
+1. Download the files as a zip and extract the files in your PC.
-2.Run the index.py file with the following command:
+2. Run the index.py file with the following command:
 ```
 $ python3 index.py
 ```
 3.You can now open the API in your browser at `http://127.0.0.1:5000/` .

-#Done!
+# Done!